Open-Data-Product-Initiative/v4.1/source/includes/_sla.md

 If you see something missing, described inaccurately or plain wrong, or you want to comment the specification, [raise an issue in Github](https://github.com/Open-Data-Product-Initiative/v4.0/issues)

-Or join the [ODPS Discord](https://discord.gg/7KfnFxAc) to discuss the ideas and your needs!